microsoft/vscode-docs/docs/remote/vsonline.md

 You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a Codespace.

-See the [VS Codespaces Personalizing](https://docs.microsoft.com/visualstudio/online/reference/personalizing) documentation to learn how to add your dotfile configurations to a Codespace.
+See the [Codespace Personalizing](https://docs.microsoft.com/visualstudio/online/reference/personalizing) documentation to learn how to add your dotfile configurations to a Codespace.

 ## Getting started

 The Visual Studio Codespaces documentation has Quickstarts for all three clients.
-The Quickstarts will fast-track you through signing in to VS Codespaces, creating your first environment, and connecting to it with your preferred client:
+The Quickstarts will fast-track you through signing in to Visual Studio Codespaces, creating your first environment, and connecting to it with your preferred client:

-* [VS Codespaces in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use the [VS Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension to connect and work in your environment.
+* [Codespaces in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use the [Visual Studio Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension to connect and work in your environment.
-* [VS Codespaces in the browser](https://docs.microsoft.com/visualstudio/online/quickstarts/browser) - Connect to your VS Codespace through a browser-based editor.
+* [Codespaces in the browser](https://docs.microsoft.com/visualstudio/online/quickstarts/browser) - Connect to your Codespace through a browser-based editor.
-* [VS Codespaces in Visual Studio IDE](https://docs.microsoft.com/visualstudio/online/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for VS Codespaces.
+* [Codespaces in Visual Studio IDE](https://docs.microsoft.com/visualstudio/online/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for Visual Studio Codespaces.

 ## How-to guides